Safelist aggregation procedures

 <Not Set>, the attribute wasn't updated.

-You can search for and view the attributes by using the AD LDS Active Directory Service Interfaces (ADSI) Edit snap-in.
+You can search for and view the attributes by using ADSI Edit on the Edge Transport server (run ADSIEdit.msc).

-To test whether safelist aggregation is functioning, you need to send yourself a message from a safe sender that would otherwise be blocked by content filtering.
+To test whether safelist aggregation is functioning, you need to send yourself a message from a safe sender that would otherwise be blocked by content filtering (for example, the message contains a blocked phrase).
 If safelist aggregation is functioning, the message should arrive in your Inbox.

-Use the Update-SafeList cmdlet to have the safelist collection from that mailbox copied to Active Directory.
+Use the Update-SafeList cmdlet to manually replicate the safelist collection from your mailbox to Active Directory:

-Optional: if you are running the Content Filter agent on an Edge Transport server in the perimeter network, run the Start-EdgeSynchronization cmdlet to force EdgeSync replication.
+Optional: if you are running the Content Filter agent on a subscribed Edge Transport server in the perimeter network, run the Start-EdgeSynchronization cmdlet to force EdgeSync replication.

 Add a specific word as a blocked phrase to your content filtering configuration.
-For detailed steps, see Manage Content Filtering.
+For example:

-From the external email account in step 1, send a message to your Exchange mailbox that includes the blocked phrase you configured in step 5.
+From the external email account in step 1, send a message to your Exchange mailbox that includes the blocked phrase that you configured in step 4.

 If the message is successfully delivered to your Inbox, safelist aggregation is working correctly.